 |Year 2||SOC 598*||SOC 588|

 The Online Master's degree in Sociology includes three capstone courses that must be taken in sequence, ending with a non-thesis, applied culminating experience.
 Each part of the Capstone experience allows for some customization to fit individual students' professional and academic needs and interests.
-Ultimately, this culminating experience will provide students with a deeper understanding of family and human development, as well as professional competencies and insights.
+Ultimately, this culminating experience will provide students with a deeper understanding of sociological concepts, as well as professional competencies and insights.

 The capstone experience consists of the following parts: